 Washing the hair

-Prevent too much washing your hair, since this will exacerbate the dryness.
-The natural oils produced by our scalp are extremely beneficial to our hairs, but if we rinse our strands too frequently, these oils are removed before they can provide any advantage.
+Prevent too much washing your hair since this will exacerbate the dryness.
+The natural oils produced by our scalp are extremely beneficial to our hair, but if we rinse our strands too frequently, these oils are removed before they can provide any advantage.

 When trying to dry thick hair, use caution

 Comb your hair using only a genuine soft brush regularly.
 Comb lightly; forceful combing can fracture and weaken the strands.
-This one will assist to spread the hair’s natural moisture from either the base all across the length, which would hydrate along with guard against frizzy and moisture.
+This one will assist in spreading the hair’s natural moisture from either the base all across the length, which would hydrate along with guard against frizzy and moisture.